Mandal Commission

 Indra Sawhney challenged the Mandal Commission and government decision to implement it in the Supreme Court in front of a nine Judge bench.
-The case was known as Indra Sawhney & Others v.
+The case was known as Indra Sawhney and Others v.
 Union of India.
 After hearing both sides the bench upheld the decision of government of reserving 27% of jobs under the central government and public sector undertakings with a provision that there will be ceiling of 50 per cent quotas and emphasized the concept of "social backwardness", and prescribed 11 indicators to ascertain backwardness.
 Also, the bench held that creamy layer of income will be applicable for the Other Backward Classes quota.
-Presently the creamy layer limit is Family income of lakhs per year.
+Presently the creamy layer limit is Family income of ₹8 lakhs per year.
 It was implemented in 1992.

-The second recommendation of Mandal Commission to implement OBC reservations in higher educational institutions was implemented in 2006.
-The Union Minister of Human Resource Development at that time, Arjun Singh promised to reserve 27% seats for Other Backward Classes in All India Institute of Medical Sciences (AIIMS), Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Management (IIMs), Indian Institute of Science (IISc) and other central institutions of higher education.
-The Constitution (93rd Amendment) Act 2005 that was introduced by the First Manmohan Singh ministry, granted a 27% reservation for Other Backward Classes in all Central Government institutions.
+The second recommendation of Mandal Commission to implement discriminatory OBC reservations in higher educational institutions was implemented in 2006.
+The Union Minister of Human Resource Development at that time, Arjun Singh promised to reserve 27% seats for Other Backward Class in All India Institutes of Medical Sciences (AIIMS), Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Management (IIMs), Indian Institute of Science (IISc) and other central institutions of higher education.
+The Ninety-third Amendment of the Constitution of India that was introduced by the First Manmohan Singh ministry, granted a 27% reservation for Other Backward Classes in all Central Government institutions.

 This decision of government led to 2006 Indian anti-reservation protests.
 The protests ended when on 10 April 2008, in the Ashoka Kumar Thakur v.
 Union of India case, the Supreme Court upheld the Ninety-third Constitutional Amendment and Central Educational Institutions(CEIs) (Reservation in Admission) Act, 2006, for the provision of 27% quota for candidates belonging to the Other Backward Classes in IITs, NITs, IIMs, AIIMS, IISc and other premier educational institutions.